Our charges will largely depend on the matter involved and the terms upon which you decide to ask us to act for you.

 For more information about our charges in relation to fixed fee matters, please read our Schedule of Fees 2019

 Non-fixed fee matters are matters such as:

-In non-fixed fee matters, we are unable to predict what will happen (whether the matter will settle early or go to trial), but where we can provide you with a very reasonable estimate of our fees, which we may then re-assess from time to time as the matter progresses.
+- In some matters, for example disputes and litigation, we may be unable to predict what may happen (whether the matter will settle early or go to trial), but where we can provide you with a very reasonable estimate of our fees, which we may then re-assess from time to time as the matter progresses.